LukeGrahamLandry/franca/docs/annotations.md

 ### avoid_shim

 This is for functions where you have to lie about parameter types like objc_msgSend.
+also if called at comptime from a thread that wasn't created by franca (ex.
+CVDisplayLinkSetOutputCallback).
 TODO: explain why
 This is implied by CVariadic

+see also the big comment on [@/lib/meta.fr](./lib/meta.fr)/jit_barrier (which explicitly asks for a jit-shim,
+#avoid_shim is the opposite of that.

 ### no_trace